SMGLOBAL-ops/Earth-3D-PlanetModel-SwiftUI-SceneKit/README.md

 ## Overview

 The **Planet Rotation Simulation** is a 3D visualization project designed as a fundamental exploration of celestial mechanics and SceneKit.
-It offers an immersive representation of the dynamic interaction between two celestial bodies: a smaller planet (moon) orbiting a larger planet (Venus).
-Notably, it accurately simulates the moon's rotation on its own axis as it orbits the primary planet, providing a captivating and educational exploration of celestial phenomena.
+It offers an immersive representation of the dynamic interaction between two celestial bodies: a smaller satellite mass (moon) orbiting a larger planet (Venus).
+Notably, it simulates the moon's rotation on its own axis as it orbits the primary planet, providing a captivating and educational exploration of celestial phenomena.

 **Note:** This project serves as a basic simulation for studying SceneKit and lays the foundation for an upcoming expansion into a full-fledged **Solar System Model**.